JamSarmientoH9/Jam-Forge/CHALLENGES/Java/Tests.md

 ## Basic Level

-1. **Simple Calculator**
+1. **Hello World Application**
-   - **Description:** Create a basic calculator that performs addition, subtraction, multiplication, and division.
+   - **Description:** Create a simple Java application that prints "Hello, World!" to the console.
-   - **Recommendations:** Use methods for each arithmetic operation and a switch-case or if-else statement for user input.
+   - **Recommendations:** Familiarize yourself with basic syntax and the Java `main` method.

-2. **Palindrome Checker**
+2. **Basic ATM System**
-   - **Description:** Write a program that checks if a given string is a palindrome (reads the same forwards and backwards).
+   - **Description:** Develop a console-based ATM system that allows users to check balance, deposit, and withdraw money.
-   - **Recommendations:** Utilize string manipulation methods and a loop to compare characters.
+   - **Recommendations:** Use basic control structures and functions to handle different transactions.

-3. **Temperature Converter**
+3. **Even and Odd Number Checker**
-   - **Description:** Develop a program that converts temperatures between Celsius and Fahrenheit.
+   - **Description:** Write a program that checks if a number entered by the user is even or odd.
-   - **Recommendations:** Implement conversion formulas and prompt the user to choose the conversion direction.
+   - **Recommendations:** Use modulus operator (`%`) to determine if a number is even or odd.

-4. **Factorial Calculator**
+4. **Simple Interest Calculator**
-   - **Description:** Create a function to calculate the factorial of a given number.
+   - **Description:** Implement a program that calculates simple interest based on principal, rate, and time.
-   - **Recommendations:** Use recursion or an iterative approach to compute the factorial.
+   - **Recommendations:** Use basic arithmetic operations and input handling.

-5. **Word Counter**
+5. **Age Calculator**
-   - **Description:** Implement a program that counts the number of words in a user-provided string.
+   - **Description:** Create a program that calculates a person's age given their birth year.
-   - **Recommendations:** Use the `split()` method to divide the string into words.
+   - **Recommendations:** Use the current year and perform simple subtraction to calculate age.

-6. **Guess the Number Game**
+6. **String Reversal**
-   - **Description:** Develop a game where the user guesses a randomly generated number within a specified range.
+   - **Description:** Develop a program that reverses a given string.
-   - **Recommendations:** Use loops and conditionals to provide feedback and track the number of attempts.
+   - **Recommendations:** Use string manipulation methods or loops to reverse the string.

-7. **Character Frequency Counter**
+7. **Find Maximum of Three Numbers**
-   - **Description:** Create a program that counts the frequency of each character in a string.
+   - **Description:** Write a program that finds the maximum of three numbers input by the user.
-   - **Recommendations:** Use a `HashMap` to store character counts.
+   - **Recommendations:** Use conditional statements to compare the numbers.

-8. **Bank Account Simulation**
+8. **Simple Guessing Game**
-   - **Description:** Implement a simple bank account system that allows deposits, withdrawals, and balance checks.
+   - **Description:** Create a guessing game where the user has to guess a random number between 1 and 100.
-   - **Recommendations:** Use classes to represent the account and encapsulate related functionalities.
+   - **Recommendations:** Implement a loop to allow multiple guesses and provide hints if the guess is too high or too low.

-9. **Quadratic Equation Solver**
+9. **Basic Temperature Converter**
-   - **Description:** Develop a program that solves quadratic equations using the quadratic formula.
+   - **Description:** Implement a temperature converter that converts temperatures between Celsius and Fahrenheit.
-   - **Recommendations:** Handle different cases for the discriminant and provide the solutions.
+   - **Recommendations:** Use formulas for conversion and allow the user to choose the conversion type.

-10. **Basic Array Operations**
+10. **Multiplication Table Generator**
-    - **Description:** Write a program that performs common array operations: find the largest element, sum of elements, and reverse the array.
+    - **Description:** Write a program that generates a multiplication table for a number provided by the user.
-    - **Recommendations:** Use loops and array indexing to perform these operations.
+    - **Recommendations:** Use loops to print the multiplication table.

 ## Intermediate Level

-1. **Matrix Multiplication**
+1. **Simple Banking System**
-   - **Description:** Create a program to multiply two matrices and output the result.
+   - **Description:** Create a console-based banking system with functionalities to create an account, deposit money, withdraw money, and check balance.
-   - **Recommendations:** Use nested loops to perform matrix multiplication.
+   - **Recommendations:** Use classes to represent accounts and methods to handle transactions.

-2. **Tic-Tac-Toe Game**
+2. **Student Grade Management**
-   - **Description:** Implement a console-based Tic-Tac-Toe game for two players.
+   - **Description:** Develop a program to manage student grades, including adding grades, calculating the average, and determining the highest and lowest grades.
-   - **Recommendations:** Use a 2D array to manage the game board and implement game logic.
+   - **Recommendations:** Use arrays or collections to store grades and calculate statistics.

-3. **Student Grades System**
+3. **Palindrome Checker**
-   - **Description:** Develop a system to record and calculate student grades, including averages and highest grades.
+   - **Description:** Write a program that checks if a given string or number is a palindrome.
-   - **Recommendations:** Use classes or arrays to store student data and perform calculations.
+   - **Recommendations:** Use string manipulation and comparison techniques.

-4. **File Reader and Writer**
+4. **Simple Chat Application**
-   - **Description:** Create a program that reads data from a file, processes it, and writes the results to another file.
+   - **Description:** Create a basic console-based chat application where users can send and receive messages.
-   - **Recommendations:** Utilize Java’s `FileReader` and `FileWriter` classes for file operations.
+   - **Recommendations:** Use Java I/O for communication and basic thread handling for simultaneous message processing.

-5. **Linked List Implementation**
+5. **Contact List Application**
-   - **Description:** Implement a singly linked list with basic operations: insertion, deletion, and traversal.
+   - **Description:** Develop a contact list application that allows users to add, search, and delete contacts.
-   - **Recommendations:** Use a class to define the list node and manage the linked list.
+   - **Recommendations:** Use classes to represent contacts and a collection to store them.

-6. **Simple Chat Application**
+6. **To-Do List Manager**
-   - **Description:** Develop a basic console-based chat application where multiple users can send and receive messages.
+   - **Description:** Implement a to-do list manager where users can add, remove, and view tasks.
-   - **Recommendations:** Use Java threads to handle simultaneous user input and output.
+   - **Recommendations:** Use collections to store tasks and methods to manage the list.

-7. **Prime Number Generator**
+7. **Basic File Operations**
-   - **Description:** Create a program that generates all prime numbers up to a specified limit.
+   - **Description:** Create a program that reads from and writes to a text file, handling file exceptions.
-   - **Recommendations:** Implement the Sieve of Eratosthenes or trial division for efficient prime number generation.
+   - **Recommendations:** Use `FileReader` and `FileWriter` classes for file operations.

-8. **Bank Management System**
+8. **Simple Calculator with GUI**
-   - **Description:** Develop a banking system with multiple accounts, allowing transactions and balance checks.
+   - **Description:** Develop a basic calculator with a graphical user interface (GUI) using Swing.
-   - **Recommendations:** Use object-oriented programming principles to design and manage accounts and transactions.
+   - **Recommendations:** Familiarize yourself with Swing components and event handling.

-9. **Simple Web Scraper**
+9. **Basic Tic-Tac-Toe Game**
-   - **Description:** Create a basic web scraper to extract data from a webpage and display it.
+   - **Description:** Create a console-based Tic-Tac-Toe game for two players.
-   - **Recommendations:** Use libraries like `Jsoup` for parsing HTML and extracting data.
+   - **Recommendations:** Use arrays to represent the game board and implement game logic to check for wins.

-10. **Polynomial Calculator**
+10. **Vowel Counter**
-    - **Description:** Implement a calculator that performs operations on polynomials (addition, subtraction, multiplication).
+    - **Description:** Implement a program that counts the number of vowels in a given string.
-    - **Recommendations:** Use arrays or lists to represent polynomial coefficients.
+    - **Recommendations:** Use string manipulation methods and a loop to count vowels.

 ## Advanced Level

-1. **Advanced Calculator**
+1. **Library Management System**
-   - **Description:** Develop an advanced calculator that supports scientific functions such as sine, cosine, and logarithms.
+   - **Description:** Create a library management system that supports adding, removing, and searching for books, as well as managing borrower records.
-   - **Recommendations:** Utilize Java’s `Math` library for complex calculations and consider building a user-friendly interface.
+   - **Recommendations:** Use classes to represent books and borrowers, and collections to manage the data.

-2. **File Compression Tool**
+2. **Employee Payroll System**
-   - **Description:** Create a tool to compress and decompress files using algorithms like Huffman Coding.
+   - **Description:** Develop a payroll system to calculate salaries, taxes, and bonuses for employees.
-   - **Recommendations:** Implement compression and decompression methods and handle binary file operations.
+   - **Recommendations:** Implement classes for employees and payroll calculations, and handle different pay structures.

-3. **Custom Database Management System**
+3. **Online Voting System**
-   - **Description:** Implement a basic database management system that supports CRUD operations and data storage.
+   - **Description:** Create an online voting system that allows users to vote for candidates and view results.
-   - **Recommendations:** Use file-based storage and SQL-like query processing to manage data.
+   - **Recommendations:** Use classes to manage votes and candidates, and handle user input securely.

-4. **Genetic Algorithm**
+4. **Bank Management System with Database**
-   - **Description:** Develop a genetic algorithm to solve optimization problems, such as the traveling salesman problem.
+   - **Description:** Implement a banking system that connects to a database to manage accounts and transactions.
-   - **Recommendations:** Implement selection, crossover, and mutation operations to evolve solutions.
+   - **Recommendations:** Use JDBC to interact with a database and handle SQL queries for account management.

-5. **Multi-threaded Server**
+5. **Multi-threaded File Downloader**
-   - **Description:** Create a multi-threaded server that can handle multiple client connections simultaneously.
+   - **Description:** Develop a multi-threaded file downloader that can download multiple files concurrently.
-   - **Recommendations:** Use Java’s `Thread` class or `ExecutorService` to manage concurrent client connections.
+   - **Recommendations:** Use Java threads to handle simultaneous downloads and manage download progress.

-6. **Text-Based RPG Game**
+6. **Chat Application with Networking**
-   - **Description:** Develop a text-based RPG game with characters, quests, and a combat system.
+   - **Description:** Create a networked chat application that allows multiple users to communicate over a network.
-   - **Recommendations:** Use classes to model game entities and implement game mechanics in a structured way.
+   - **Recommendations:** Use Java sockets for network communication and handle multiple client connections.

-7. **Memory Management Simulation**
+7. **Web Scraper**
-   - **Description:** Implement a program that simulates memory management techniques like paging or segmentation.
+   - **Description:** Implement a web scraper that extracts and processes data from web pages.
-   - **Recommendations:** Use data structures to represent memory blocks and manage allocation and deallocation.
+   - **Recommendations:** Use libraries like Jsoup for HTML parsing and data extraction.

-8. **Custom File System**
+8. **Machine Learning Model Implementation**
-   - **Description:** Create a simple file system simulation that supports file creation, deletion, and directory management.
+   - **Description:** Develop a simple machine learning model for classification or regression using Java.
-   - **Recommendations:** Implement file operations and use data structures to manage files and directories.
+   - **Recommendations:** Use libraries like Weka or Deeplearning4j for machine learning tasks.

-9. **Machine Learning Library**
+9. **Graphical Game Development**
-    - **Description:** Develop a basic machine learning library that includes algorithms for classification and regression.
+   - **Description:** Create a graphical game (e.g., a simple platformer or puzzle game) using Java and a game development library.
-    - **Recommendations:** Implement algorithms like Linear Regression or Decision Trees and test with sample datasets.
+   - **Recommendations:** Use libraries like LibGDX or JavaFX for graphical and game development.

-10. **Real-Time Chat Application**
+10. **Custom Web Server**
-    - **Description:** Build a real-time chat application with a graphical user interface that supports multiple users.
+    - **Description:** Develop a basic custom web server that handles HTTP requests and serves static content.
-    - **Recommendations:** Use JavaFX or Swing for the GUI and implement real-time communication with sockets or web technologies.
+    - **Recommendations:** Use Java networking and I/O to implement server functionality and handle HTTP protocols.